vickyphung/places/README.md

 would set up routes. then add the relationship stuff, then would have to edit the post/delete/update routes to incorporate new relationships, made me a lot better at keeping track of the brackets.

 broke git. once i had my whole computer set as my git directory. lol.
 10K changes pending. another time i had to remove the .git directory from the project. then red0. d000d0000ooOooooo.

+Queries
+//all reviews for a place using place.id
+//a place by its name
+//all places with a certain tag
+//all places in a city
+//all places by state
+//all places by state and tag
+//lists all tags... could refine this.